prettydiff/wisdom/Avoiding_Trolls.md

 If a person enters a conversation with a goal to win as though there is a contest or battle the person is a troll.
 Simply do not engage this person.
 They will do everything to provoke a fight.
 They only lose if you do not give them the fight they seek.
 You on the other hand can only lose or walk away.
 Engaging this form of troll often dissolves the conversation into a toxic holy war, which is a conversation whose participants will fight exhaustively over an excruciatingly trivial subject.

 ### Distraction
 Sometimes a person will intentionally seek to distract you away from the conversation at hand.
 This is called [baiting](#baiting).
-This typically occurs when a challenging opinion is contributed to somebody in disagreement who doesn't have a valid or credible response but still wishes to *win* the conversation.
+This typically occurs when a challenging opinion is contributed to somebody in disagreement who doesn't have a valid or credible response but still wishes to *win*, *distract*, or *terminate* the conversation.
+Any attempt to suppress or discredit an opposing point of view might be trolling.

 ### Tag Team
 Sometimes trolling is a team action.
 Misery loves company and in the case of apparent insecurity it will band together into teams of trolls who feel compelled to not just *win a conversation* but permanently banish an enemy challenger.
 Conversations don't have enemies or winners/losers.
 When this kind of toxic community is encountered kindly take their punishment respectfully or simply leave.
 A toxic community will not make you wiser or happier but may certainly make you more depressed or less respectful.
 See [echo chamber](#echo-chamber) for more details.